Audit Responses and Corrective Audit Plans

 Albany, NY 12236

-Additionally, school districts and BOCES should submit their CAPs to the State Education Department within 90 days:
+Additionally, school districts and BOCES must submit their CAPs to the New York State Education Department within 90 days using their Portal, located at http://portal.nysed.gov/abp/.

 Combining Your Audit Response Letter and Your CAP

-If the governing board would like to combine its audit response letter and CAP into a single document, the board may do so if the combined document contains the information requested for each of these documents.
+The governing board may consider combining its audit response letter and CAP into a single document if the combined document contains the information requested for each of these documents.
 Audit reports with numerous or detailed findings and recommendations, and other complex reports, may not be conducive to a combined response.
 However, if your governing board feels that a combined response is appropriate for the nature and scope of your audit report, we will accept a combined response letter and CAP as long as it is received no later than 30 days from the date the draft audit report is provided to you.

 A combined response should:

-- Tell us your position concerning the audit findings - do you agree or disagree with what we reported?
+- State your position concerning the audit findings – do you agree or disagree with what we reported?

-- Tell us that the audit response is also serving as the CAP
+- State that the audit response is also serving as the CAP.

-- Be on official local government or school district stationery
+- Be on official local government or school stationery.

 - Be approved by the governing board.